Michal Grinstein-Weiss: Financial Behaviors and Inclusion

 Grinstein-Weiss leads several financial behavior and inclusion initiatives.
 For example, she leads financial wellness programs (FWPs) research and initiatives.
 In recent years, the number of FWPs have increased significantly, yet they operate at a small scale, and evidence concerning their efficacy is limited.
 New, scalable models must be developed to reach and serve economically vulnerable populations.
 Employer-sponsored FWPs have the potential to reach low- to moderate-income households at a much larger scale than community-based programs and in a financially sustainable manner.
 Also, employer-sponsored FWPs are promising because of an existing stable infrastructure for delivery.

 Grinstein-Weiss also leads the Refund to Savings (R2S) Initiative, among other financial initiatives.
 R2S is the largest saving experiment conducted in the United States to date.
 R2S is a collaboration of academic researchers and tax industry experts from the Center for Social Development at Washington University in St. Louis, Duke University, and Intuit Inc., the maker of TurboTax tax preparation software.
 R2S builds a saving-promotion experiment into the TurboTax Free File Online product that is available free to low- and moderate-income households.
 R2S experiments measure the effect of behavioral economics techniques using a randomized controlled trial with the goal of increasing savings at tax time.
 The tax refund is the largest check most households receive all year, and because it is outside of normal budgets and income, it may present a golden moment to increase families’ financial security.

 Dissemination efforts

 Her research crosses disciplines, informing policy makers, scholars in diverse fields, industry leaders, and practitioners.
-She has written numerous scholarly research articles that have appeared in a broad range of publications, including American Economic Journal, Social Service Review, Journal of Marriage and the Family, Children and Youth Services Review, Journal of Income Distribution, as well as other prominent research journals and government publications.
+She has written numerous scholarly research articles that have appeared in a broad range of publications, including The New York Times, YNET, The Jerusalem Post, Haaretz, TheMarker, The Times of Israel, American Economic Journal, Social Service Review, Journal of Marriage and the Family, Children and Youth Services Review, Journal of Income Distribution, as well as other prominent research journals and government publications.
 Her work has been featured in numerous media outlets such as the Wall Street Journal, New York Times, CNBC, C-SPAN, CNN, NBS, National Public Radio, Forbes, Chicago Policy Review, and Daily Finance.

+Personal

+Grinstein-Weiss is married and has four children.